mk/clerk-px23/README.md

 ### Built-in Viewers

 Clerk comes with a number of built-in viewers.
 These include viewers for Clojure’s built-in data structures, HTML (including the hiccup variant that is often used for Clojure and SVG), Plotly, Vega, tables, math code, images, grids as well as a fallback viewer that builds on top of Clojure’s printer via `pr-str`.
-The [Book of Clerk](https://book.clerk.vision) gives a good overview of the available built-ins.
+The [Book of Clerk][book-of-clerk] gives a good overview of the available built-ins.
 Clerk’s view is running in the browser.
 We made this choice in order to benefit from its rendering engine and leverage the vast number of libraries in the JS ecosystem (e.g. `plotly`, `vega`, `codemirror` and KaTeX).
 Users have successfully experimented with in-process rendering without a browser.

 In order to not overload the browser, Clerk’s built-in collection views will only show the first 20 items, allowing to request more data on demand.
 Besides this simple limit, there’s a second global budget per result to limit the total number of items also for deeply nested data.
 We’ve found this simple system to work fairly well in practice.